 Learn More from a Papillion Domestic Violence Attorney

 A conviction for domestic violence can derail your career, lead to jail time, and cause unforeseen problems in the future.
 If you are arrested for a domestic offense, you may be facing felony charges in most circumstances.
 Even if you are only charged with a misdemeanor, a conviction could still have a significant impact on both your personal and professional career.

 Getting help from a qualified Papillion domestic violence lawyer can dramatically improve your odds of achieving a positive outcome in your case.
-To schedule a confidential consultation and learn more about your legal options, call Berry Law Firm today.
+To schedule a confidential consultation and learn more about your legal options, call Berry Law today.